Hormone Replacement Therapy for Women

 What is Perimenopause?

 Perimenopause is the final reproductive years in women leading up to the cessation of her periods.
-Perimenopause starts around the age of 47- on average but this can start in the mid-30s.
-This stage lasts between 4-8 years (up to 14 years) and ends after 12 consecutive months without a period, when menopause occurs.
+Perimenopause starts around the age of 40- on average but this can start in the mid-30s.
+This stage lasts between 4-8 years (up to 14 years) and ends when menopause occurs.

 - Sleep Problems